-Several sub-surface aerators are also located near the intake tower.
-Based on recent discussions with NMWD staff, the sub-surface aerators have helped NMWD achieve higher dissolved oxygen concentrations through a deeper strata of the lake, such that the main concern with the current intake are related to the algae concentrations.
-However, the sub-surface aerators also can introduce additional nutrients from the bottom sediment to the top layers of the lake, encouraging algal growth.
+Several air diffusers are also located near the intake tower along the bottom of the lake to prevent lake stratification.
+Based on recent discussions with NMWD staff, the air diffusers have helped NMWD achieve higher dissolved oxygen concentrations through deeper strata of the lake, such that the main concern with the current intake are related to the algae concentrations.
+However, the diffusers also can introduce additional nutrients from the bottom sediment to the top layers of the lake, encouraging algal growth.